-Well I finally made it onto the ferry today and I enjoyed myself on Bell Island on the unique trails at the northern tip near the lighthouse.
-The sky was very blue and the sun was bright, resulting in very dark shadows.
-Here are some photos:
+Well, I finally made it onto the Bell Island ferry today, so I enjoyed myself on the unique trails at the northern tip near the Bell Island lighthouse.
+The sky was blue, the sun was bright, here are some photos:

 After this I hurried back to the ferry, there was a long line of cars there because one of the ferries is out of order.
 The line was so long I missed one launch and had to get on the next one.